Backup a database using AWS Lambda container

 Conclusion

-Find the source code of this project on the Github repository.
+Find the source code for this project in the GitHub repository.

 Follow me on Twitter or subscribe to my newsletter to avoid missing the upcoming posts and the tips and tricks I occasionally share.